Certificate of registration

 When inspecting the certificate, ensure that the correct car has been identified and that there is no other security interest holder.

 A certificate issued by the PPSR shows the security interests registered at the time the certificate was issued.
 Any delay in purchasing the car reduces the protection given by the certificate, as a security interest could be registered in the time between the certificate being issued and the purchase date.
 Therefore, you should get a fresh certificate if there is any significant delay.

-The PPSR does not apply where the person who holds the security interest is in (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property. of the car immediately before the time of sale.
+The PPSR does not apply where the person who holds the security interest is in possession of the car immediately before the time of sale.
 This most often occurs with repairers’ liens.
-A repairer’s The right to hold a person’s property as security until an obligation is performed.
-For example, a car repairer can hold onto a car that has been repaired until the repair bill has been paid. is the right of a motor vehicle repairer to keep a car until they receive payment for repairs made to the car.
+A repairer’s lien is the right of a motor vehicle repairer to keep a car until they receive payment for repairs made to the car.

-The PPSR does not apply where a car is sold as a result of a court order obtained by a The person or organisation to whom a debtor owes a debt. of the car’s owner.
-Usually, cars are sold by the Sherriff’s Office to To make people obey a law or the terms of an agreement, using police powers or court orders. court orders for payment of debts owed by the owners of the cars, or by a motor car trader on behalf on the An officer of the court who is responsible for the enforcement of court orders..
+The PPSR does not apply where a car is sold as a result of a court order obtained by a creditor of the car’s owner.
+Usually, cars are sold by the Sherriff’s Office to enforce court orders for payment of debts owed by the owners of the cars, or by a motor car trader on behalf on the sheriff.

 The PPSR does not apply if a purchaser knew of, or is regarded by law as having knowledge of, a security interest.